markfinger/python-webpack/README.md

 Default: `False`

+### CACHE

+An iterable of config file paths which are used to populate a cache file.
+Using this setting enables a production instance to precompile and cache webpack's output.

+To assist with programatically generating config files, any functions provided in the iterable will be called.
+The functions can return a path or a list of paths, which will be added to the list.

+Default: `()`

+### USE_CACHE_FILE

+A flag denoting that the python process should use the config file, rather than communicating with the js-host.
+If you request a build of a config file which was not precompiled, exceptions will be raised.

+Default: `False`

+### CACHE_FILE

+A path to a file which will be used to store webpack's cache.
+If the path is relative, it is joined to js-host's `SOURCE_ROOT` setting (which defaults to your current working directory).

+Default: '.webpack_cache.json'

+### OUTPUT_DIR

+The directory in `STATIC_ROOT` which webpack will output any generated bundles or config files.

+Default: `'webpack'`

+### BUNDLE_DIR

+The directory into which bundles are placed in the `OUTPUT_DIR`.

+Default: `'bundles'`

+### CONFIG_DIR

+The directory into which bundles are placed in the `OUTPUT_DIR`.

+Default: `'config_files'`

 ### TAG_TEMPLATES

 String templates which are used when rendering compiled assets. `'js'` is used if there is no matching